yawaramin/scala-modules/README.md

      course, at the level of the language syntax, they're both just simple objects that implement some interface.

+     Notice also that in *1* we constrain the functor's return type to a more general `MySet[A]` instead of letting Scala infer the return type.
+This is in line with our general philosophy of doing ML-style opaque signature ascription, and also it's a convenience for whoever uses the functor as now they won't need to annotate their concrete module which they get from the functor call.

   3. And also 4.
 Here we actually use the comparator function defined in the `Ordered` signature to figure out if the value we were given is less than, greater than, or equal to, values we already have in the